Mandatory vaccines? The V.A., New York City, and California roll out new vaccine mandates for government employees, health care workers - KRDO

 Biden alluded to the looming announcement on Tuesday.

-“That’s under consideration right now,” Biden said, when asked if he would impose a vaccination mandate on federal workers.
+“That’s under consideration right now,” he said when asked if he would impose a vaccination mandate on federal workers.

-While the specifics are still being finalized, the source said, federal workers would be required to attest to their vaccination status or submit to regular testing.
-The source said the proposal will be roughly similar to what is being implemented in New York City.
+While the specifics are still being finalized, the source said the proposal will be roughly similar to what is being implemented in New York City for public workers.
 Additional requirements for the unvaccinated could be added as agencies push to vaccinate their employees.

 Biden will not impose the requirement on the US military, despite his authority to do so, for the time being.
 He is, however, likely to outline how the Department of Defense may seek to approach the issue going forward, the source said.

-“We have a pandemic because of the unvaccinated, and they’re sowing enormous confusion.
-And the more we’ve learned about this virus and the Delta variant, the more we have to be worried and concerned.
-There’s only one thing we know for sure: If those other (inaudible) people got vaccinated, we’d be in a very different world,” he said.
+“We have a pandemic because the unvaccinated and they’re sowing enormous confusion.
+And the more we learn about this virus and the Delta variation, the more we have to be worried and concerned.
+And there’s only one thing we know for sure: if those other hundred million people got vaccinated, we’d be in a very different world,” he said.

-The administration’s decision to require vaccines for VA health workers provided a powerful signal that vaccine requirements could be necessary to convince the still-hesitant to get their shots.
+The administration’s decision on Monday to require vaccines for Department of Veterans Affairs health workers provided a powerful signal that vaccine requirements could be necessary to convince the still-hesitant to get their shots.

 Furthering the case for vaccine mandates, the administration is taking steps to spell out the legal grounds upon which American entities can require employees to get shots.